Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

-To estimate the time required to perform all fusion measurements within a single logical clock cycle, we carry out Monte Carlo simulations, similar to those described in Sec.~\ref{sec:error_models}, where encoded fusion outcomes are simulated layer by layer.
+To estimate the time required to perform all fusion measurements within a single logical clock cycle, we carry out Monte Carlo simulations, described in Sec.~\ref{sec:errormodels}, where encoded fusion outcomes are simulated layer by layer.
 The physical clock cycle time for a given layer is obtained by simulating the maximum number of physical fusion attempts required by emitters on the layer, while the logical clock cycle time is the sum of the physical clock cycle times across all layers.
 Photon loss is the only error channel that directly impacts the physical clock cycle due to biased fusion.
 In the presence of loss, biasing the next attempt in $ZZ$ reduces the time needed to complete an encoded fusion, since only one successful encoded fusion outcome is required which can be deterministically recovered through single-qubit measurements.
-As discussed in Sec.~\ref{subsubsec:seq}, emitters that complete their encoded fusions early are idled via buffer spin $\pi$-pulses until all emitters are ready to proceed to the next layer.
+As discussed in Sec.~\ref{sec:classical}, emitters that complete their encoded fusions early are idled via buffer spin $\pi$-pulses until all emitters are ready to proceed to the next layer.

 Therefore, the duration of physical clock cycle on layer $i$ is given by $(2n^i_{\rm max}+1)\tau_{\rm echo}$, where $n^i_{\rm max}\leq N$ is the maximum number of physical fusion attempts among all emitters on the layer, and each photon takes $2\tau_{\rm rep}=2\tau_{\rm echo}$ (Eq.~(\ref{eq:ineq1})) to generate.
 Another $\tau_{\rm echo}$ is required for applying a spin $\pi/2$-pulse to terminate the encoded fusion (Fig.~\ref{fig:control}).
 The logical clock cycle time is then